bretmullinix/ansible-molecule-for-beginners/readme.md

 1. Create a test that fails
 2. Create a test that passes with the smallest amount of code possible
-3.  **refactor**: Restructure the code for various reasons.
+3.  **Refactor**: Restructure the code for various reasons.
 The reason could be maintainability, performance, etc.
 4. Repeat steps 1-3 until the new code has been added, or the code change is complete.